 Neonatal herpes is one of the most serious complications of genital herpes.
 Healthcare providers should ask all pregnant women if they have a history of genital herpes.
 Herpes infection can be passed from mother to child during pregnancy or childbirth, or babies may be infected shortly after birth, resulting in a potentially fatal neonatal herpes infection.
 Infants born to women who acquire genital herpes close to the time of delivery and are shedding virus at delivery are at a much higher risk for developing neonatal herpes, compared with women who have recurrent genital herpes.

-December 17, 2019: The company indicates initial study results may be published in early 2020.
+December 17, 2019: The company indicates initial clinical study results may be published in 2020.

 September 14, 2018: Excell files a new provisional patent application with the United States Patent and Trademark office for their EXD-12 HSV vaccine candidate.
 New data indicates that glycoprotein D acts as a decoy, so the immune system is not able to form an effective antibody response to other antigens.
 Without glycoprotein D, Herpes is visible to the immune system and is also unable to spread between cells.